Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

 \citet{vovk2012conditional} develops a framework for defining conditional notions of coverage, examining training-conditional, test-conditional (referred to as `object-conditional' in that work), and label-conditional coverage.
-The strong training-conditional guarantees for split conformal prediction (Theorem~\ref{thm:training-conditional-split-CP}, under an assumption of i.i.d.\ data) is proved in a slightly different form in \citet{vovk2012conditional}; the subgaussian tail bound on the Beta distribution is proved in \citet{elder2016bayesian,marchal2017sub}.
-This type of high-probability control is related to the classical notion of tolerance regions (see, e.g., \citep{wald1943}).
-More recent PAC-type analyses of conformal methods include the work of \cite{park2020PAC,park2021pac}. \citet{bian2022training} prove the impossibility of establishing training-conditional coverage for full conformal (Theorem~\ref{thm:training-conditional-full-CP} is a slightly modified version of their result).
-The asymptotic distribution of the training-set-conditional false coverage rate in transductive conformal prediction (i.e., full conformal prediction with multiple test data points) is studied in~\citet{gazin2024asymptotics}.
+The strong training-conditional guarantees for split conformal prediction (Theorem~\ref{thm:training-conditional-split-CP}) is proved in a slightly different form in \citet{vovk2012conditional}; the subgaussian tail bound on the Beta distribution is proved in \citet{elder2016bayesian,marchal2017sub}.
+This type of high-probability control is related to the classical notion of tolerance regions (see, e.g., \citep{wald1943}) and more recent \emph{probably approximately correct} (PAC) results in statistical learning theory~\citep{vapnik2015uniform, valiant1984theory}.
+More recent PAC-type analyses of conformal methods include the work of \cite{park2020PAC,park2021pac}. \citet{bian2022training} prove the impossibility of establishing training-conditional coverage for full conformal.
+The asymptotic distribution of the training-conditional coverage rate in transductive conformal prediction (i.e., full conformal prediction with multiple test data points) is studied in~\citet{gazin2024asymptotics}.